Endomorphisms, train track maps, and fully irreducible monodromies: Introduction

 In the theory of $\Out(\FN)$ train-tracks serve as important tools for understanding free group automorphisms: given an automorphism $\phi$ one strives to find a train track representative (say, via the Bestvina--Handel algorithm) that is useful in analyzing the automorphism.

-In \cite{DKL2}, we naturally encountered train-track maps $f \colon \Theta \to \Theta$ for which $f_* \colon \pi_1(\Theta) \to \pi_1(\Theta)$ was {\sc not} injective; other sources that have considered train tracks for endomorphisms of free groups include \cite{DV96,Reynolds}.
+In \cite{DKL2}, we naturally encountered train-track maps $f \colon \Theta \to \Theta$ for which $f_* \colon \pi_1(\Theta) \to \pi_1(\Theta)$ was {\sc not} injective (and thus also {\sc not} surjective by the Hopfian property of free groups); other sources that have considered train tracks for endomorphisms of free groups include \cite{DV96,Reynolds,AR}.
 We showed in \cite{DKL2} that $f_*$ descends to an injective endomorphism $\phi \colon Q \to Q$ of the \emph{stable quotient}

-The group $Q$ is also a free group, and in the setting of \cite{DKL2} $\phi$ is often an automorphism.
+The group $Q$ is also a nontrivial (since $f$ is a train-track map) free group, and in the setting of \cite{DKL2} $\phi$ is often an automorphism.
 In this paper, we explain how to produce from any expanding, irreducible train track map $f \colon \Theta \to \Theta$ an honest train track representative $\bar f \colon \bar \Theta \to \bar \Theta$ for $\phi$, and we describe its relationship with $f$.

 \begin{theorem} Let $f\colon\Theta\to\Theta$ be an expanding irreducible train track map.
 Let $f_*\colon \pi_1(\Theta)\to \pi_1(\Theta)$ be the free group endomorphism represented by $f$, and let $\phi\colon Q \to Q$ be the induced injective endomorphism of the stable quotient $Q$ of $f_*$.